|Ph.D. – University of Pennsylvania

 Fanfiction and Fan Practices, Language Learning in the Digital Wilds, Task-Based Language Teaching, Telecollaboration/Virtual Exchange

 Sauro’s areas of research include the intersection of online fan practices and language learning and teaching, and the role of virtual exchange/telecollaboration in language teacher education.
-She has published widely in these areas, with articles in journals such as Applied Linguistics, Annual Review of Applied Linguistics, ELT Journal, Language Learning & Technology, and System, among others.
+She has published widely in these areas, with articles in journals such as Applied Linguistics, Annual Review of Applied Linguistics, ELT Journal, Foreign Language Annals, Language Learning & Technology, and ReCALL, among others.
 She is editor of the books CALL for Mobility (with Joanna Pitura) and The Handbook of Technology and Second Language Teaching and Learning (with Carol A. Chapelle), and the special issue of Language Learning & Technology (with Katerina Zourou) on CALL in the Digital Wilds.
-She sits on the editorial boards of three flagship journals in the field of applied linguistics: TESOL Quarterly, Language Learning & Technology, and ELT Journal.
-As an international researcher, she is active on two European-funded projects: Fanfiction for the Teaching and Application of Languages through E-Stories (FanTALES) and Evidence-Based Online Learning through Virtual Exchange (EVOLVE).
-Sauro is a past president of the Computer-Assisted Language Instruction Consortium (CALICO) and is currently communications officer for UNICollaboration, an international organization for virtual exchange.
+She is an associate editor for Language Learning & Technology and sits on the editorial boards of two other flagship journals in the field of applied linguistics: CALICO Journal and TESOL Quarterly.
+As an international researcher, she is currently active on the European-funded project Virtual Innovation and Support Networks for Teachers (VALIANT) and a past member of two other recently completed projects: Fanfiction for the Teaching and Application of Languages through E-Stories (FanTALES) and Evidence-Based Online Learning through Virtual Exchange (EVOLVE).
+Sauro is a past president of the Computer-Assisted Language Instruction Consortium (CALICO) and is communications officer for UNICollaboration, an international organization for virtual exchange.

 More information related to her teaching and research is available on her website.
 She can also be found on Twitter: @shansauro